 So now, I am very very excited to FINALLY share this template and tutorial!
 Crepe paper Juliet roses, ladies and gentlemen!
 Juliet roses are one of the seven most expensive flowers in the world and it took the breeder, David Austin, 15 years to develop it.
-Because it is so expensive, we totally understand why you would be interested in making your own paper versions 😉 To make this flower, start by gathering your materials.
-We used our extra fine paper in Blush, Cypress and Green Tea for the leaves, green floral tape, and 18 gauge floral wire.
+Because it is so expensive, we totally understand why you would be interested in making your own paper versions!
+To make this flower, start by gathering your materials.
+We used our extra fine paper in Blush for the petals, Juniper and Fern for the leaves, green floral tape, and 18 gauge floral wire.
 Part of what makes Juliet roses so unique is that they are bursting with petals.
-Our crepe paper Juliet roses have over 100 petals, and each roll of our Blush crepe makes about two and a half roses.

 - Cricut Maker or Silhouette Cameo 4 (recommended)

 - Pinking Shears

 - Low-Temp Hot Glue Gun

 - Lia Griffith Extra Fine Crepe Paper – Blush, Juniper, Fern

 - 18-Gauge Green Paper Covered Wire

 Download and print the PDF template below, and use each piece as a guide for cutting your crepe.
 Be sure you are cutting with the grain of the crepe (especially if you’re cutting with a cutting machine), and if cutting by hand to save time I recommend stacking the paper so that you can cut 6-8 petals at a time.
 Follow the step-by-step photo tutorial below to craft your crepe paper Juliet roses!